catch1981/MandemOS-Hecate/README.md

 present, it will attempt to load a key from a file named `openai_key.txt` in the repository root.

+Hecate maintains a short conversation history so each reply can draw on recent context from the dialogue, producing more natural responses.

 To obtain an API key, sign up or log in at [OpenAI](https://platform.openai.com).
 Visit the **API keys** page of your account dashboard and create a new secret key.
 Copy that key and provide it either through the environment variable or the